 The most important step towards wellness is avoidance of those factors that made you ill and/or that trigger symptoms.
 You must drink clean water, eat organic food you can tolerate, and breathe clean air.
-It is equally important to live and work in a healthy environment, by eliminating toxic chemicals used for cleaning, personal care or renovations, electric and electromagnetic fields, and mould.
+It is equally important to live and work in a healthy environment, by eliminating toxic chemicals used for cleaning, personal care or renovations and mould.
 It is also necessary to adopt ecological strategies and solutions for insect and pest control on lawns, gardens, inside homes and buildings.

 Science has shown that, because of genetic differences, some people are less able than others to metabolize all the substances we are exposed to in our environment.
 They are more susceptible to adverse effects from harmful exposures they encounter in air, food, water, consumer products and the built environment.
 The sooner a patient is diagnosed by a physician certified in environmental medicine, the better the health outcome.
 If a patient has to wait a long time to be treated, it will be more difficult to recover.
 Nonetheless, there are some things that patients can do on their own to help with their recovery.

 One of the most devastating consequences of environmental sensitivities is the sudden loss of quality of life due to the individual’s inability to tolerate chemicals and other exposures.
 Providing timely accommodation is important as it allows for retention of employment, income, housing, and a social life.